Included Accessories: Stand Mount, Microphone Pouch

 Both benefit from some EQ and compression, and won’t sound amazing right away.

 Sound.
-The NT1A is either praised mightily, or criticized heavily.
-It’s high end sounds extremely harsh to a lot of people.
+The NT1A is either praised mightily or criticized heavily.
+Its high-end sounds extremely harsh to a lot of people.
 So many have been disappointed recording vocals with it.
 The AT2020 by contrast gets pretty even reviews across the board, and dare I say is a more versatile mic.
 It’s cleaner in the high end and not harsh at all.
+I personally love it for Rap vocals and anything to do with Voice-over.

-If you’re a pod-caster, or need a mic strictly for voice over type applications and you won’t really be using it from a musicians standpoint, I recommend the AT2020 USB version.
-It’s easy like Sunday morning to hook up, and comes with a USB cable.
-Just plug and play!
+If you’re a podcaster or need a mic strictly for voice-over type applications and you won’t really be using it from a musician’s standpoint, I would go with something else today.

-If you’re a musician, and need a versatile mic for all of the things mentioned above, I would go with the AT2020 over the NT1A.
-It’s reviews are less polarized across the board, and it’s delivered proven results time and again for aspiring musicians.
+If you’re a musician and need a versatile mic for all of the things mentioned above, I would go with the AT2020 XLR version over the NT1A.
+Its reviews are less polarized across the board, and it’s delivered proven results time and again for aspiring musicians.
 Also, ignore the 1-star reviews.
 I’ve personally read every single one of the reviews.
-I’m pretty sure that this mic’s rating would be about a 4.75 without all of the misinformed malarkey from the guys and gals who didn’t do their research.
+I’m pretty sure that this mic’s rating would be about a 4.75 without all of the misinformation from the guys and gals who didn’t do their research.